-A snowstorm in the mountains led to a serendipitous encounter with a drummer and an invitation to a series of absolutely fantastic jam sessions in Boulder.
+A snowstorm in the mountains led to a serendipitous encounter with drummer Jay Vogt and an invitation to a series of absolutely fantastic jam sessions in Boulder.
 From those sessions, various projects emerged – all based on the idea of expression.
 This is where I met Spencer King and eventually Scott Allen – and we formed the Bilbao Jazz Trio.

 I started playing bass guitar during my senior year of high school, and then was fortunate enough to break my leg at the beginning of the following summer, giving me lots of opportunity to practice along with my LP collection before heading to college.
 At college, there was no shortage of guitar players wanting a bass guitarist to accompany them, giving me as much experience as I could desire.

 The bands that I have played in played mainly rock, pop, jam, reggae, blues, or some mixture of those.
 (Names of bands I have played in include The Geeks, Tralfaz, Conundrum, Film at Eleven, The Dogs, and currently I’m also with a jam/rock outfit – Dwarf Planets).
 Hooking up with Scott and Mike to create Bilbao has given me the opportunity to explore the increased complexity, musically and emotionally, of jazz, and for that I am forever grateful.